gabrielbdornass/mkdocs-mike-tests/docs/index.md

-# Welcome to Mike version
+# Welcome to Mike version2

-This is a Mike Version
+This is a Mike Version2